AsahiLinux/docs/HW:SEP.md

-For now, just some random notes gathered from initial tracing of the SEP and prior knowledge from other community members, should be updated as i start digging deeper

-fair warning: these are very messy at the moment, but it's to help me get some preliminary notes down on SEP stuff - a proper page will come later
+Some notes on the SEP based on past community research and digging into the SEP, along with some TODOs for anyone wanting to trace the SEP on Asahi Linux

+fair warning: this page is messy and will likely remain so, until enough understanding is built up to build a clean page.

+Notes for anyone tracing for Asahi:

+Since you don't control the SEP firmware that gets loaded, the parts that matter for Linux itself is really just the communication protocol between AP and SEP, similarly to other ASCs.
+For understanding the xART/Gigalocker creation and provisioning flow, creating a new user should provision new encryption keys for them which very likely would involve adding entries to the Gigalockers.
+Also goes without saying but the tracing should be done on the same macOS version as will be the firmware for Asahi Linux installs.
+(13.5 as of 11/13/2024)

+TODOs for tracing:
+- Massively reduce the message spam from the tracer over the Python console, it *greatly* slows down the system, and has led to panics on occasion as the message spam leads to things timing out.
+- currently the tracer seems to assume Monterey or Big Sur SEP firmware, update it for Ventura and newer.
+- Perhaps only trace SEP messages from individual SEP applets based on endpoint indices, and use separate Python scripts to trace the SKS flow or the SSE flow?
+- build a table of message types and data sent in for all endpoints (in XNU logs, a lot of the messages seem to have parts of the true SEP message masked out)

+Miscellaneous questions:

+- when the debug endpoint is notifying the AP that an endpoint has come to life, the "DATA" field has a value of 0x2020202, 0x1010101, 0x0, or 0x2020404
+- one part of the SEP shared mem buffer at the very beginning during endpoint setup changes the lower byte of the first 32-bit word from 02 to 1f. why would that be? is that a configuration bit? is that done by macOS or the SEP OS?

 Coprocessor information:

-As with other coprocessors like DCP, this is an ASC coprocessor and thus communicates with the main AP through a similar mailbox interface and occasional shared buffers (in AppleSEPManager, they call these "OOL" buffers, supposedly out of line buffers).
+As with other ASC coprocessors like DCP, this is an ASC coprocessor and thus communicates with the main AP through a similar mailbox interface and occasional shared buffers (in AppleSEPManager, they call these "OOL" buffers, supposedly out of line buffers).
 Unlike the other processors which run RTKit or a derivative of, SEP seems to run a custom OS Apple internally calls SEPOS.
 Additionally SEPOS itself seems to be broken up into many different applications that all run on the SEP itself.

 SEP seems to authenticate its own firmware (evidenced by kernel strings saying that SEP has "accepted" the IMG4), and seemingly will panic upon failure to authenticate the firmware.
 SEP firmware is encrypted by a separate GID from the normal AP GID, so a bootchain vuln in iBoot won't give you any ability to decrypt SEP firmware or load arbitrary SEP firmware unless you also manage to compromise SEP itself.